-Fatigue is a common symptom of many endocrine disorders, for example, diabetes mellitus' data-content='1282' >diabetes mellitus or abnormalities of the thyroid, cortisol or calcium metabolism.
+Fatigue is a common symptom of infections and many endocrine disorders, for example, diabetes mellitus' data-content='1282' >diabetes mellitus or abnormalities of the thyroid, cortisol or calcium metabolism.
 However, the pattern with chronic fatigue syndrome is usually different and, with relatively simple investigations, it is usually fairly easy to exclude any underlying hormonal abnormality.

 Signs and symptoms have been clearly documented with national guidance based on a number of symptoms.
 These symptoms vary depending on the severity of the condition.
-The major symptom is disabling fatigue, whether mild, modest or severe, which has been present for at least four months in adults.
+The major symptom is disabling fatigue, whether mild, modest or severe, which has been present for at least six months in adults.
 Patients can usually distinguish this kind of fatigue from others, such as too much physical activity.
 This fatigue can often vary over time, with good and bad days.
 Over-exertion, either physical or mental, can often make it worse.
 In addition to fatigue, there is often a pattern of sleep disturbance such as difficulty getting to sleep, waking frequently and waking unrefreshed, even after a long sleep.